 First off, do you have space for a backyard garden or do you have a small balcony or tiny patio?
 Those of you blessed with backyards can grow directly in the ground or build inexpensive raised beds.
 Build the beds out of cinder blocks or untreated wood or even unused pallets.
 For those with small spaces, think along the lines of container gardening or better yet, vertical gardening.
 I’ve picked up many great containers at yard sales, dollar stores, and on clearance at Home Depot and Lowe’s.

 Now some of you might be like me this year and don’t have any of the above, but you still want to garden.
-Seriously, I have absolutely no space, so what I am going to do to get in my gardening itch?
+Seriously, I have a small balcony at my condo and have rented a space in my local community garden.
 Have you ever heard of community gardening?
 In quite a few urban neighborhoods there are gardens where you can rent a little piece of land for the season.
+Mine cost just $25 for the season!
 They also have these at churches and other organizations.
-Well, my friends in Alaska have a lot of land and not all of them know how to garden.
-So I figured I could teach them and get my garden fix in.
-Win-win!

 Grow From Seed

-I only grow organic seeds, mostly Heirloom at that.
-Organic seed packets are $1-3 each and have anywhere from 20-200 seeds in each packet.
+I only grow Organic, Non-GMO seeds, mostly Heirloom at that.
+Organic seed packets are $2-5 each and have anywhere from 20-200 seeds in each packet.
 I can not possibly grow that many plants!
-That is a lot of plants!
+That is just too many!
 I first learned of seed exchange parties when I was a member of a few gardening clubs in Phoenix.
 Now I love to host them too.
 Everyone brings their seeds packets over, you have those tiny manilla envelopes and you share your seeds with others.
 You then get so many more different varieties than you would have on your own for FREE!

 These are my FAVE Organic Seed Companies: